-Attaching Intermediate Extrusions to Panel: Determine the edges of the panel that will require the "Intermediate" #4002 extrusions.
+Attaching Intermediate Extrusions to Panel:

+Determine the edges of the panel that will require the "Intermediate" #4402 extrusions.
 This is the edge of the panel that will have an adjoining panel.
 Cut a length of the extrusion approximately 3" shorter than the edge of the panel.
 Do this for each edge that will have an adjoining panel.
 With the panel face down on the carpeted table, bring the edge of the panel that is to receive the "Intermediate" extrusion to the edge of the table.
-Engage the "Intermediate" extrusion over the pins in the return leg of the panel, making sure that the anchor flange of the extrusion is on the outboard edge (Figure 17).
-Figure 17 making sure the pins have engaged over the hook of the extrusion (Figure 19).
+Engage the "Intermediate" extrusion over the pins in the return leg of the panel.
+(Figure 17).

 Locate the extrusion so that it is approximately 1 1/2" short of each end of the panel or centered on the length.
 Using one of the previously cut 6" lengths of plastic wedge, insert one end between the panel return and the hook of the aluminum extrusion and twist 90 degrees to lock the extrusion onto the panel (Figure 18).
-Figure 18

 Insert the wedges about 3' on center but at least two on each edge.
 Do this to each edge that will have an adjoining panel.

+Setting Panels:

-Setting Panels: Engage the edge of the panel over the previously installed "Perimeter" extrusion,
+Engage the edge of the panel over the previously installed "Perimeter" extrusion(s), making sure the pins have engaged over the hook of the extrusion (Figure 19).

 Loosely adjust the panel so that the alignment marks on the extrusion match up to the chalk lines on the wall.
 Using more of the 6" long wedges, insert them into the joint of the perimeter extrusion and the panel.
-These will be inserted to space the 1⁄2" wide joint so they will NOT be twisted (Figure 20).
-Figure 20
+These will be inserted to space the $\frac{1}{2}$ " wide joint so they will NOT be twisted (Figure 20).